Free OKR Template for Excel and Google Sheets

 Sample OKR in Excel

-Below is an example of a single objective with its key results - showing how goals, ownership, targets, and status come together in a clear, easy-to-scan format.
+Below is an example of a single objective with its key results — showing how goals, ownership, targets, and status come together in a clear, scannable format.

-Reduce support tickets per new user from 10 → 5 CX Lead 5 🟢 6 May 15
+Reduce support tickets per new user from 10 to 5 CX Lead 5 6 On Track

 Sample OKR in Excel

-Excel is a great way to start with OKRs - but as teams grow, the limitations of spreadsheets become harder to ignore.
+Excel is a great way to start with OKRs — but as teams grow, the limitations become harder to ignore.

 Feature / Capability Excel or Google Sheets Dedicated OKR Software